UBCSmartCity/SmartStreetLight/README.md

 # Smart City Living
 A sub-division of UBC Smart City.
-UBC Smart City - Living attempts to build integrated IOT products which allow a more modern & smarter living environment.
+Attempt to build integrated IOT products which allow a more modern & smarter living environment.

 ## Ambient Lighting Control
 A product that automates the lighting of a given environment, mimicking true tone technology.